thiagosantos0/IFFT/docs/tutorial-example-automode.md

 ### **Step 0**: pre-commit configuration
 In order to use IFFT in *automode* all you have to do is create a pre-commit file for your project.
-You can find a pre-filled template that should cover the great majority of the use cases:
+The follow is a pre-filled template that should cover the great majority of the use cases:

+**Note1:** *This script consider the proposed project structure (you can find it in the docs main page).
+Ih you diverge from that structure, please make sure to do the necessary changes in the script, specially the paths.*

+**Note2:** *You'll be able to find this template file in the project repository with the name `pre-commit-template`, if you download it, don't forget to change the name before to `pre-commit`, the file that will be in the hooks config should have the later name.*

 ```bash
 #!/bin/bash